-- MetadataUrl = the metadata url of the service (/redfish/v1/\$metadata) - ResourceType = the fully qualified name of the unversioned resource type - ResourcePath = the path from the service root to the singleton or collection containing the resource - Selectlist = comma-separated list of properties included in the response if the response includes a subset of properties defined for the represented resources.
+- MetadataUrl = the metadata url of the service (/redfish/v1/\$metadata) - ResourceType = the fully qualified name of the unversioned resource type - ResourcePath = the path from the service root to the singleton or Resource Collection containing the resource - Selectlist = comma-separated list of properties included in the response if the response includes a subset of properties defined for the represented resources. - \$entity = a designator that the response is a single resource from either an entity set or specified by a navigation property.